7 Tips & Drills to Instantly Improve Your Pool Skills

 Once you find the right balance, keep practising until gripping the cue both lightly and in control becomes second nature.

-Aside from your grip, your stance is one of the most essential and fundamental aspects of your shot to practice.
+Aside from your grip, your stance at the billiards table is one of the most essential and fundamental aspects of your shot to practice.

 Generally, your front foot and rear foot should be shoulder-width apart.
 Your back foot should also be at a 45-degree angle, and your front foot pointed straight.
 Practice shooting in this stance.
 You should feel comfortable and stable.